The Velveteen Rabbit - Early Reader English Story for Kids

 Only one other toy in the toy box was like Velveteen Rabbit.
-Skin Horse was also a soft, fluffy toy.
+Cowboy Horse was also a soft, fluffy toy.
 But he was old.
 Most of his hair was worn away.
 He had only one eye left.
-Skin Horse said to Velveteen Rabbit, “Soft toys like us are the lucky ones.
+Cowboy Horse said to Velveteen Rabbit, “Soft toys like us are really the lucky ones.
 We get loved the most.
-And when soft toys are loved and loved, we can become Real.”
+And when soft toys get loved and loved, we can become Real.”

 “What is Real?” said Velveteen Rabbit.

 "And when soft toys get loved and loved, we can become Real."

 This all sounded fine to Velveteen Rabbit.
 But how could that ever happen as long as Velveteen Rabbit was stuck in the toy box?
-After all, the Boy was playing with other toys.
+After all, the Boy was playing with toys that could do special things.

 In a second, Velveteen Rabbit was plopped down onto the bed with the Boy.